deepestthought42/statecharts/README.txt

-This is the stub README.txt for the "statecharts" project.
+This is my try to implement the statecharts protocol.

+For now this is PRE-ALPHA.
+Meaning untested, complicated und not recommended for use.
+These things might or might now change in the future.